GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/first-contentful-paint/index.md

 to render the first piece of DOM content after a user navigates to your page.
-Images, non-white `<canvas>` elements, and SVGs on your page are considered DOM content; anything inside an iframe _isn't_ included.
+Images, non-white `<canvas>` elements, and SVGs on your page are considered DOM content.
+Anything inside an iframe _isn't_ included.

 ## How Lighthouse determines your FCP score